montoyamoraga/class-randomness/notes/week1.md

 Let's write a Python code that creates one thousand random numbers at a time.

 [03-thousand-random-numbers](./../code/week1/03-thousand-random-numbers.py)

+TODO: example with uniform and gauss distributions

+random.uniform(a, b)

+Return a random floating point number N such that a <= N <= b for a <= b and b <= N <= a for b < a.

+random.gauss(mu, sigma)

+Gaussian distribution. mu is the mean, and sigma is the standard deviation.

 ### Randomness on the internet: [random.org](https://www.random.org/)